 MA Eco-Social Design: Project 1 by Eliza Hanna Zimmermann, Juliana Lopes Sauaia, Silvia Cohn | WS 2020

-Elections pass, but what are you doing to care for your neighborhood in the meantime?
+Elections pass, but what are you doing to care for your neighbourhood in the meantime?

-Salotto Don Bosco seeks to shed light on the existing pathways for participation and political engagement between citizens from the neighborhood of Don Bosco and their local representatives.
-It is a space for co-creation of new strategies and for mutual exchange; where citizens and local actors of the neighborhood share experiences and find common visions around a selected topic.
+Salotto Don Bosco seeks to shed light on the existing pathways for participation and political engagement between citizens from the neighbourhood of Don Bosco and their local representatives.
+It is a space for co-creation of new strategies and for mutual exchange; where citizens and local actors of the neighbourhood share experiences and find common visions around a selected topic.